salvador-workshop/sw-homepage/content/page/services/index.md

 ![Brand Style Guide - Demo](styleguide-demo.png)

-Getting one is useful if you’re ok with applying the styling yourself, or know someone who can.
 Style guides are also handy as documentation.
 For example, a style spec gives future designers an easier time with updating your brand by giving them context for design decisions.

----

-## Graphic Design

-### Logo

-A logo consisting of graphics and a wordmark.

-### Business cards

-- Standard: 3.5" x 2"
-- Square: 2.5" x 2.5"

-### Posters

-Posters for advertisments, events, etc.

-### Album covers

-Musical album covers, for print and digital distribution.
-Delivered as PDF and PNG